Gears of War: Film

 In April 2013, Variety reported that "Creative Artists Agency is eager to meet with producers in the coming weeks and set up the project elsewhere" and that Stuart Beattie would write the film.
 Scott Stuber is named to produce the film.

 At the launch ceremony for Gears of War 4 in October 2016, The Coalition's Rod Fergusson affirmed that a Gears of War movie entered development for a theatrical release at Universal Pictures.
 Scott Stuber and Dylan Clark would produce the film under Universal's Bluegrass Films division, but no director or writer has been selected at this point.
 Fergusson also stated that where the film takes place relative to the games has been determined.
 Universal hired Shane Salerno to write the screenplay with Fergusson in May 2017, saying that "the movie won't be based on one of the games but a new story set in the universe."
 F. Scott Frazier was reported to write the film's script the following year.
 The film adaptation will not be set in the same universe as the video games.
 In November 2022, the film entered development for streaming on Netflix, who will collaborate with The Coalition on the film.
 In March 2023, Jon Spaihts was reported to be writing the film.
-On May 15, 2025, The Hollywood Reporter announced that David Leitch will direct and co-produce the movie.
+On May 15, 2025, it was announced that David Leitch will direct and co-produce the movie.